 According to David Ogilvy, the 20 most influential words are:

-Using the keywords listed above can help captivate your reader and persuade them into action.
+The keywords listed above can help captivate your readers and persuade them into action.
 You can use these words in product descriptions, headlines, email subject lines, and more.

 According to Unbounce, there are also several words and phrases that people shouldn’t use in their copy, product description, or anywhere else on their online store.